ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 #### `pruning-enabled` (boolean)

 If `true`, database pruning of obsolete historical data will be enabled.
+This reduces the amount of data written to disk, but does not delete any state that is written to the disk.
 This flag should be set to `false` for nodes that need access to all data at historical roots.
 Pruning will be done only for new data.
 Defaults to `false` in v1.4.9, and `true` in subsequent versions.